nnstreamer/nnstreamer/Documentation/component-description.md

 - Examples: Example GStreamer applications using NNStreamer and example sub-plugins for NNStreamer.
 The binaries from this directory is not supposed to be packaged with the main binary package.
   - [Example GStreamer applications](https://github.com/nnstreamer/nnstreamer-example)
   - [Example sub-plugins](https://github.com/nnstreamer/nnstreamer/tree/main/nnstreamer_example)
-- Packaing for Distros / SW-Platform Compatibility.
+- Packaging for Distros / SW-Platform Compatibility.
   - [Tizen](https://github.com/nnstreamer/nnstreamer/tree/main/packaging) (stable): RPM packaging for Tizen 5.0+.
 It is expected to be compatible with other RPM-based distros; however, it is not tested or guaranteed.
   - [Ubuntu](https://github.com/nnstreamer/nnstreamer/tree/main/debian) (stable): DEB packaging for Ubuntu 16.04.
 It is highly expected to be compatible with later versions as well; but, not tested yet.
 Debian is not tested, either.
   - [Yocto](https://github.com/nnsuite/meta-nerual-network) (stable)